 The Ph.D. committee gives an evaluation of the research proposal to the candidate at the end of the defense.
 The evaluation includes an assessment of the research direction and the appropriateness of the intended work as a basis of a Ph.D. dissertation.
 Constructive criticism and suggestions for improvement will be part of the assessment as well.
 The proposal is deemed to be adequate if at least two-thirds of the committee approves the proposal.
-If the proposal is deemed to be inadequate for dissertation-level research, the committee can require the candidate to rewrite the proposal and ask that it be defended again at a later date.
+If the proposal is deemed to rewrite the proposal and ask that it be defended again at a later date.
 If a student defense is found inadequate a second time, the student will be released from the Ph.D. program.
 The committee chair will prepare a short report (one-page maximum) of the evaluation to be submitted to IST Graduate Programs, and it will be included in the Ph.D. candidate's file.